 The first prototypes were created and tested with a three-string baler.
 After much trial and error, the machines worked and steam was applied to hay in the baling process.

 In 1996, Dave successfully developed the first steamer that would be placed between a tractor and a big baler.
 It worked great, and the results were even better.

 In 1998, Dave licensed the technology to a major ag equipment manufacturer to take the DewPoint to the market.
 Dave worked with the manufacturer for 8 years, and in 2006 Staheli West received the license back.

 In 2006, Dave went back to the drawing board, and with the original concept in mind, he completely redesigned the DewPoint machine.
 The DewPoint 6110 was born and after two years of successful operation, the machine was ready to be brought to the market.

 After two successful years with the 6110 prototype machine, Staheli West builds the first five machines in a hay barn for commercial sale.

-On a leap of faith, Staheli West purchases old Scott Machinery facility to produce DewPoint machines.
-Six new employees are hired.
+On a leap of faith, Staheli West purchases the old Scott Machinery facility to produce DewPoint machines.
 Cedar Welding and Western Powder Coating, along with several other local businesses, and a few in Europe, participate in commercialized production of the DewPoint.

-A DewPoint 6110 ventures across the pacific ocean to RyanAg Farms in Victoria, Australia
+The first DewPoint 6110 ventures across the pacific ocean to RyanAg Farms in Victoria, Australia.

 The DewPoint 6210 is released.